02: Herisau to Wattwil

 The Via Jacobi doesn’t stay on asphalt for long.
 Skirting the hamlet, it gracefully winds between the meadows, accompanied by the peaceful murmur of gray cows…

-Continuing its descent through the meadows…
+Next, a trail continues its descent through the meadows…

 This picturesque road traverses the charming hamlets of Lindschwendi, where magnificent farms seem frozen in time.
 Some, witnesses to a distant past, evoke questions about the centuries that have seen their walls rise.
 Others, marked by the ravages of time, display a rustic beauty, their facades adorned with wooden shingles.
 Here, the carefully stacked wood in front of each house seems almost sacred, so artistically arranged with regularity.
 Admiring these wonders shaped by the hands of ancestors would be an endless pleasure, but the pilgrim must reach their destination before nightfall.

-Yodeling, a deeply rooted tradition, resonates even more strongly in Appenzell than in Toggenburg, yet these two regions are like twin sisters.
+The road then leads to the peaceful hamlet of Chäseren, an inn offering lodging and food.
+If you happen to pass by here, you’ll notice how these modest mountain restaurants are bustling with locals, especially since they are easily accessible by car.
+Throughout the week, these establishments are bustling, filling the air with delightful scents of schüblig and cheese.
+All that’s missing are the cheerful yodelers, perhaps belting out tunes after a few sips of Kräuter, this herbal and spicy digestif. /Yodeling, a deeply rooted tradition, resonates even more strongly in Appenzell than in Toggenburg, yet these two regions are like twin sisters.
 So, if you’re lucky, you might witness one of these popular festivities, whether in mountain inns or during the ascent to the alpine pastures.
 Talerschwingen (making a coin ring in a bowl) pairs perfectly with yodeling, creating a perfect harmony with the bowl’s hum as the ideal accompaniment.
 Although there’s no predetermined sound for the bowl, the one that comes closest to being appreciated is akin to the tinkling of bells.
 And if you don’t have a bowl, you can always try Schölleschött, a gesture reminiscent of the heavy cowbells ringing, shaken by a rhythmic movement.
 This practice also blends wonderfully with yodeling and Kräuter.
 The inhabitants of these regions love to sing, sometimes to exaltation.
 Verses flow, and soon everyone joins in the yodeled refrain.
 Thus, the inn transforms into a chorus of yodelers.
 Unfortunately, during our passage, the only perceptible noise was the clatter of forks at work.

-Beyond the inn, a road gently descends between the farms, winding through the surrounding countryside.
+From the inn, a road gently descends between the farms, winding through the surrounding countryside.

 Section 4: Sankt Peterzell, the jewel of Neckertal